VincentK0311/Gunshot-Audio-Classifier/README.md

 **Running the Web Application**

-cd "your paths\Gunshot-Audio-Classifier"
+cd "your path\Gunshot-Audio-Classifier-main"
 .\gunshot_sound_classification\Scripts\activate
 cd Website
 python manage.py migrate
 python manage.py runserver

 **Then open your browser and go to:  ** http://127.0.0.1:8000/

 **Running Individual Python Scripts (Optional)**
-**If you want to manually run any model script such as svm.py, knn.py, or cnn.py, you can do the following:** cd "your path\Gunshot-Audio-Classifier"
+**If you want to manually run any model script such as svm.py, knn.py, or cnn.py, you can do the following:**

+cd "your path\Gunshot-Audio-Classifier-main"
 .\gunshot_sound_classification\Scripts\activate
 cd gunshot_project\src
 python filename.py

 Replace "filename.py" with the script name you want to run.